-- SVG’s are typically smaller in file sizes being in XML format, and will also compress better, giving you more performance with increased quality.
+- SVG’s are typically smaller in file sizes being in XML format, and will also compress better.
+This gives you more performance with increased quality.

 - Creating content for retina displays gets much easier, any size of the vector image is going to look just as sharp, so you don’t have to recreate content just for retina displays.

-- SVG aren’t limited to styling, in fact you can still style SVG using CSS, and also animate it; as we will learn throughout the numerous SVG animations following this introduction.
+- They aren’t limited to styling, in fact you can still style SVG using CSS, and also animate it; as we will learn throughout the numerous SVG animations following this introduction.

 - SVGs are now fully supported on all major web browsers, so in many ways the era of SVG has officially arrived, it’s just designers that need to start catching up more frequently and more consistently.